-If you are someone who has always been partial to hanging baskets, yet you like cacti and succulent plants, you might be wondering, “What are my choices?”
-There are plenty of succulent plants that hang down that are perfect for hanging baskets.
+If you are someone who has always been partial to hanging baskets, yet you like cacti and succulent plants, you might be wondering, “What are my choices?”.
+There are plenty of succulent plants that hang down and are perfect for hanging baskets.

 Some cacti and succulents are best being allowed to grow tall or straight out of a pot.
 However, there are many types of hanging cactus and unusual succulents that enjoy growing in a hanging pot so they can stream down as each new piece starts.

 If you’re not sure which plants to choose, that’s okay.
 Below you will find some popular hanging succulent plants that are must haves for your home to help get you started.
 Best of all, many of these require very little maintenance.